neurotech/friday/README.md

 ## Credits

- - @borzale on DEVANZ for helping me with the proof of concept problem solving.
+ - [borzale](https://github.com/borzale) on DEVANZ for helping me with the proof of concept problem solving.